 Hungry is one of the leading foodservice brokers serving the corporate office lunch market in greater Boston.
 The company also organizes one-off corporate events.

 Heritage Food Truck Catering has a close partnership with Hungry because the company’s entire strategy and culture is chef-focused.
 This creates an excellent match with Heritage Food Truck Catering, which is itself chef-centric.
-Our Executive Chef Emmett is one of the leading providers of lunches for Hungry.
-Meals are listed on the Hungry web site under his name rather than Heritage Food Truck Catering.
+Our Executive Chef Lorena is one of the leading providers of lunches for Hungry.
+Meals are listed on the Hungry web site under her name rather than Heritage Food Truck Catering.

 In addition, Heritage’s sister company Stock Pot Malden, our shared kitchen incubator, is also, as of this writing, the home of seven other food entrepreneurs catering to corporate customers through Hungry.